Canby Asparagus Farm and Casa de Tamales: History

 Canby Asparagus Farm has been owned by Charles Maes and family since 1991.
 The business has staffed booths at the Milwaukie Farmers Market and others in the region.
 Maes' son Brandon opened Casa de Tamales in November 2007.

 In 2018, a 10-foot tall, 400-pound boot sculpture displayed on the building's exterior for decades was stolen.
 Like many other restaurants, Casa de Tamales operated at limited capacities during the COVID-19 pandemic.
 Maes spoke out against some of the restrictions.

 Reception

 The Oregonians Douglas Perry wrote in 2009, "By far, the best-tasting masa in town is at Canby Asparagus Farm's Casa de Tamales."
 In 2012, Willamette Week staff said Casa de Tamales had the Portland metropolitan area's best tamales.
 Brooke Jackson-Glidden included the business in Eater Portland's 2022 list of "Where to Find Tasty Tamales in Portland and Beyond" and wrote, "When it comes to sheer variety of tamales, it is extremely difficult to beat this Milwaukie tamale shop."
+Krista Garcia included the business in Portland Monthlys 2025 overview of the best tamales in the metropolitan area.